spiral/docs/docs/en/basics/errors.md

 ### Yii Error Renderer

-The Yii Error Handler is a bridge package for Spiral Framework that provides integration with the Yii framework's error handlers.
+The Yii Error Handler is a bridge package for Spiral that provides integration with the Yii framework's error handlers.

 ![screenshot](https://user-images.githubusercontent.com/773481/215085868-a7228f6c-1be0-460d-b910-85fa2cd1195b.png)